dcycle/dcyclejenkins/README.md

     docker-compose -f docker-compose.yml \
       -f docker-compose.ssl.yml up -d

 And follow the instructions at [Letsencrypt HTTPS for Drupal on Docker, Oct.
-3, Dcycle blog](http://blog.dcycle.com/blog/170a6078/letsencrypt-drupal-docker/).
+3, Dcycle blog](http://blog.dcycle.com/blog/170a6078/letsencrypt-drupal-docker/) and [Deploying Letsencrypt with Docker-Compose, Oct.
+6, Dcycle blog](http://blog.dcycle.com/blog/7f3ea9e1/letsencrypt-docker-compose/).

 If this is your first time running Jenkins, you will have to create your first user; first go to: